anandnet/Harmony-Music/README.md

 * Backup & Restore

 # Troubleshoot
-* if you are facing Notification control issue or music playpack stopped by system optimization, please enable ignore battery optimization option from settings
+* if you are facing Notification control issue or music playback stopped by system optimization, please enable ignore battery optimization option from settings

 # Disclaimer
 ```